ltw35/Microplastics-methods-metaanalysis/README.md

 # microplastic-methods-metaanalysis
-Data and code repository for the meta-analysis paper titled *Sampling method affects measured microplastic concentration: a meta-analysis*<br>
+Data and code repository for the meta-analysis paper titled *What You Net Depends on if You Grab: A Meta-analysis of Sampling Method’s Impact on Measured Aquatic Microplastic Concentration*<br>

 This README.md file was created on 2021-04-21 by Lisa Watkins.<br>